 But when you use credit card points like Chase, it works differently.
 These points act like cash, and the amount of points you need to book a flight (or cruise or hotel) is based entirely on the cash price.
 Simple, right?

 And Chase points shine because you get a bonus when using your points to book travel through the Chase travel portal.

-Upgrade to the Chase Sapphire Reserve, and you get 1.5 cents per point.
-That means you could book the same flight above for just 6,733 points.
+Upgrade to the Chase Sapphire Reserve®, and you get 1.5 cents per point.
+That means you could book the same flight above for around 9,200 points.